-- ☐ Accounting for fixed assets at municipalities have gone through some drastic changes over the past 40 years.
-The British Rail System, with it's "Fund accounting" was utilised up to the 1980's and replaced with the IMFO - Standard in the 90's. - ☐ Some prescriptions were issued regarding the format of asset registers; Inventories were maintained by various departments within a municipality, with, in many instances, no reconciliation between technical/engineering records and the financial disclosures.
-Descriptions of assets made it difficult, if not impossible, to physically verify (or manage) the individual asset components. - ☐ There was no coordinated effort to manage all the assets of the municipality, and conflicts arose frequently between the financial and technical divisions. - ☐ The realisation that the physical management of assets has a direct result on financial results and legislation changed the way assets are intended to be managed. - ☐ The requirements implemented by GRAP was definitive in the management of assets.
+- ☐ Some drastic changes over the past 40 years.
+The British Rail System, with it's "Fund accounting" was utilised up to the 1980's, replaced with the IMFO Standard in the 90's. - ☐ Replaced with the IMFO Standard in the 90's and some prescriptions were issued regarding the format of asset registers; - ☐ Inventories were maintained by various departments within a municipality. - ☐ No reconciliation between technical/engineering records and the financial disclosures. - Descriptions of assets made it difficult, if not impossible, to physically verify (or manage) the individual asset components. - ☐ There was no coordinated effort to manage all the assets of the municipality, and conflicts arose frequently between the financial and technical divisions. - ☐ The realisation that the physical management of assets has a direct result on financial results and legislation changed the way assets are intended to be managed. - ☐ The requirements implemented by GRAP was definitive in the management of assets.